Content on this page was generated by AI and has not been manually reviewed.

 Should I use a browser extension or the Windows VPN app for Edge?

 If you want browser-specific protection, an extension is convenient.
 If you want device-wide protection and consistency across apps, a Windows VPN app is better.
 A combination sometimes works best.
-Best VPN for USA Travelling in 2026
+Vpn for edge download: how to securely use a VPN with Microsoft Edge for updates, browsing, and region access 2026

 Does Edge support VPNs from the Chrome Web Store?